Austin Apartments That Actually Allow Large Dogs (Verified List)

 Which Austin neighborhoods have the most dog-friendly apartments?

-South Austin and the northern suburbs (Cedar Park, Round Rock) have the highest concentration of large-dog-friendly apartment communities and the most relaxed pet policies overall.
-South Austin also offers proximity to Zilker Off-Leash Area and Auditorium Shores.
+South Austin and the northern suburbs (Cedar Park, Round Rock) have the highest concentration of large-dog-friendly apartment communities.
+They also have the most relaxed pet policies.
+South Austin puts you near Zilker Off-Leash Area and Auditorium Shores.
 East Austin has good options near Roy G. Guerrero park, and North Austin is close to Walnut Creek Metropolitan Park.

 How often do apartment pet policies change?